 Wild-Simulated Ginseng (One-Tenth Acre or 4,350 Square Feet)

-one-tenth of an acre (about 4,350 square feet) provides 3,600 feet of planting space after allowing for have many tree roots, watercourses, boulders, debris, and so forth in the area.
+One-tenth of an acre (about 4,350 square feet) provides 3,600 feet of planting space after allowing for many tree roots, watercourses, boulders, debris, and so forth in the area.
 Raised beds are not used in this approach to growing ginseng, so seed will be scattered throughout the plot.

 Wild-simulated ginseng will require at least eight to ten years to yield a marketable product.
 You might plant four seeds per square foot for a requirement of 14,400 seeds, with the understanding that one plant per square foot should be the eventual spacing (to avoid disease and other problems resulting from overcrowding).
 This assumes an average germination rate of 75 percent, meaning that approximately three out of every four seeds should germinate and become established.
 You will need 2.5 pounds of seed to adequately plant the area; therefore, the final cost for seed is $225.

 Preparing the site and planting the ginseng will take an estimated ten hours.
 Inspection and maintenance will be minimal, but biweekly checks over the ten years will still take about 100 hours of total time.
 Harvesting, cleaning, and drying the roots will take about fifty hours.
 This is a slightly longer time estimate for processing the harvested products than for the woods-cultivated approach because wild-simulated roots require more effort to free them from tree roots, rocks, heavy soil, and so on.
 Therefore, the labor costs at $10 per hour will total $1,600 for this approach.